MatthiasLiszt/cosmicDew/bfuck/solarsystem.md

 For a code sample in JavaScript please got to the jssamples directory to solarsystem1.js .

+Now I am thinking of limiting the simulation of to one year or 8766 hours.

 ## Part 2 -- Position in the Solar System

 Actually this can be described with angles too as we did in Part 1.
 However we might not want to use